GerardSh/SoftwareUniversity/01 C#/05 HTML & CSS/04 Responsive Web Design/README.md

 [Using media queries - CSS: Cascading Style Sheets | MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_media_queries/Using_media_queries)

 [Dribbble - Discover the World’s Top Designers & Creative Professionals](https://dribbble.com/) - excellent for layout design ideas.
 While Dribbble doesn't provide the code, you can use the visual designs as a reference and inspiration to recreate layouts in HTML and CSS yourself.
 It's a common practice for developers to take design concepts from Dribbble and use them as a basis for their projects, translating the visual ideas into functional web pages or applications.

+[Backing Track](https://backingtrack.gg/) - music content, specifically focusing on backing tracks and stream-safe music.
+It has a presence on YouTube under the name "Backing Track," where it offers music that can be used for various purposes, including live streams and other content creation needs.
+This music is likely tailored to be copyright-safe, meaning content creators can use it without risking copyright infringement issues.

 Completion: 15.09.2024